 In turn, the artists are a resource to us.
 Artists think and approach the world differently, and the work created through the program allows our staff and visitors to be challenged, surprised, and engaged with art and nature in new and exciting ways.
 As part of their residency agreement, artists are asked to gift a finished piece inspired by their experience.
 They are also encouraged to engage the public with their work and process, which may include the creation of interactive works, lectures, workshops, or participation in one of Bernheim’s programs or annual events.

 The last 40 years led the program through a decade of photography (prior to the digitalization of the medium), followed by a multitude of painters, printmakers, and interdisciplinary and installation artists.
 Recent years have highlighted more contemporary explorations of nature through science, sense, experimental media, and digital mediums.
 Nature has long inspired artists, and the inclusion of art, as part of the entire ecosystem of Bernheim sets us apart from organizations similar to ours.
+Bernheim believes that if people recognize and benefit from the many values found in nature, quality of life would be enhanced, hence motivating them to protect the natural world for both its practical and intrinsic value.
 Throughout 2020, we are celebrating the contributions of the program’s past and exploring exciting new concepts for the future as we continue to connect people with nature through art.